Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 "There were three penguins in total -- one was a bit grumpy and stood off in the corner.
 But needless to say, that set the tone for the entire weekend."

-Albanese, who works with ultra-high net individuals spending roughly $100,000-$200,000 per two-week trip, has also created treasure hunts around Europe for families and friends, complete with a unique theme song written and performed by a well-known recording artist.
+Albanese, who works with clients who spend roughly $100,000-$200,000 per two-week trip, has also created treasure hunts around Europe for families and friends, complete with a unique theme song written and performed by a well-known recording artist.

 For another client, the company arranged a private eight-course dinner hosted by celebrity chef Eric Ripert, of the world-renowned Le Bernardin in New York City.